Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Application to Seaflow cruise

 \subsubsection{Application to 3-dimensional data}

 In this section, we apply our model to the full 3-dimensional data.
 First, in Figure~\ref{fig:3d-cell-diam}, we display one dimension (cell diameter) of the estimated $10$-cluster $3$-dimensional model, as a direct comparison to the 1-dimensional cell diameter analysis in Section \ref{sec:1d-real-data}.
-Cluster $10$ are recognized by domain experts to correspond to \textit{Prochlorococcus}.
-The separation of these two heavily overlapping clusters, and their independent means' movement, are visually not apparent in the cell diameter data alone; indeed, the estimated 1-dimensional model in Figure \ref{fig:1d} only captures a single \textit{Prochlorococcus} cluster $5$.
+Cluster $10$ is recognized by domain experts to correspond to \textit{Prochlorococcus}.
+The separation of the two heavily overlapping clusters $9$ and $10$, and their independent means' movement, are visually not apparent in the cell diameter data alone; indeed, the estimated 1-dimensional model in Figure \ref{fig:1d} only captures a single \textit{Prochlorococcus} cluster $5$.

 The full $3$-dimensional data and estimated model are challenging to display in print.
 A better medium than flat images is a video of $t=1,\cdots,T$ images over time, which we show in \url{https://youtu.be/jSxgVvT2wr4}.
-Figure~ref{fig:3d-full} shows one frame from this video (corresponding to one $t$), which overlays with several plots: three $2$-dimensional projections of the cytogram, two different angles of the $3$-dimensional cytograms, the cruise location on a map, the covariates over time, and cluster the probabilities at each time and as a time series.
-The mean fluctuations and cluster probability dynamics over time are clearly captured in the full video, and are explained next.
+Figure~14 of the Supplement shows one frame from this video (corresponding to one $t$), which overlays with several plots: three $2$-dimensional projections of the cytogram, two different angles of the $3$-dimensional cytograms, the cruise location on a map, the covariates over time, and the cluster probabilities at each time and as a time series.
+The first four panels of this snapshot are shown in Figure~\ref{fig:3d-full} in higher resolution.
+The mean fluctuations and cluster probability dynamics over time are clearly captured in the full video, and are explained next, in the context of covariates.